 - Read the ingredient list — anything ending in '-paraben' (methylparaben, ethylparaben, propylparaben, butylparaben) is a paraben

-- Prioritise leave-on products first — moisturizers, sunscreens, and deodorants sit on your skin for hours and drive the most exposure
+- Prioritise leave-on products first — moisturizers, sunscreens, and deodorants sit on your skin for hours, bypass the liver, and drive most exposure

-- 'Paraben-free' on the label is a start, but check what replaced the paraben — some alternative preservatives are less well studied
+- 'Paraben-free' on the label is a start, but check what replaced the paraben — methylisothiazolinone caused a contact-allergy epidemic and is now banned from leave-on products in the EU

-- If you're switching, start with the products you use most and that stay on your skin longest — the HERMOSA study showed a 45% drop in three days
+- If you're switching, start with the products you use most and that stay on your skin longest — the HERMOSA study showed roughly a 44% drop in three days

-- Don't panic — the estrogenic effect is individually very weak, the epidemiological evidence doesn't support harm at consumer exposures, and alternatives are widely available at the same price
+- Don't panic — the estrogenic effect is individually weak, the largest human epidemiology doesn't support harm at consumer exposures, and alternatives are widely available at the same price

 Frequently asked questions

 The ingredient list on that body wash is probably longer than you expected.
 Most of the chemicals in it are doing something useful — surfactants clean, humectants moisturize, preservatives stop the whole bottle from growing bacteria in your shower.
 Parabens are the preservatives.
 They're individually weak estrogen mimics — thousands of times weaker than what your body already produces — and the largest epidemiological study found no increased cancer risk.
+The pregnancy cohort points the other way.
+The mouse mammary model points the same way as the in-vitro data.
 The EU restricted the stronger variants and banned those without adequate safety data.
 The FDA hasn't moved.

 The honest position is the boring one.
 The mechanism is real but weak.
-The evidence of actual harm at consumer exposures is thin.
-Alternatives exist and cost roughly the same.
+The human evidence of actual harm at consumer exposures is thin.
+Animal evidence is mixed.
+Alternatives exist and cost roughly the same — but the most popular substitute had its own contact-dermatitis crisis, so 'paraben-free' is not automatically a step up.
 If that combination means you'd rather use something else, the switch takes a weekend and your exposure drops by nearly half.
 The bottle in your shower is still there.
 Now you know what's in it.

 References